yitaozh/yitaozh.github.io/source/_posts/3130-Find-All-Possible-Stable-Binary-Arrays-II.md

 ## Hints/Notes

-- need to find how to the O(1) state transition equation for dp
+- need to find the O(1) state transition equation for dp

 ## Solution